 – Keep a check on water parameters

-– Do not overcrowd the tank with too many snails
+– Never overcrowd the tank with too many snails

-– Do not overfeed the snails as it will pollute the tank water
+– Don’t overfeed the snails as it will pollute the tank water

-– Do not keep aggressive or predatory snails with your betta fish.
+– Avoid keeping aggressive or predatory snails with your betta fish.
 They may kill and eat them.

 So, these are some of the best practices that you need to follow when keeping a betta fish with snails in a single tank.
 I hope you will enjoy owning a betta fish with the best snails for your tank.